 Michelle earned her Master’s degree in Social Work from Virginia Commonwealth University and completed internships working with adolescents experiencing substance use disorders, as well as individuals struggling with body image and low self-esteem.
 During this time, Michelle also successfully lobbied for the passing of Virginia House Bill 1406 which mandates eating disorder screenings in students in grades five through 12.

-Michelle is committed to individualized and evidence-based approaches.
+Michelle specializes in eating disorders, body image, maternal mental health, anxiety, depression, and life transitions.
+She is committed to individualized and evidence-based approaches.
 She uses a variety of therapies to help individuals move towards recovery, including Acceptance and Commitment Therapy (ACT), with a focus on identifying one’s values in order to assist them in living a vital and meaningful life.
+Michelle is passionate about maternal mental health including navigating pregnancy, postpartum challenges and motherhood.

 - Full recovery is possible